ahumphries102/ahumphries102/README.md

-- 🔭 I’m currently working on ...
-QuizApp (*title pending)
+- 🔭 I’m currently working on ... a card game (*title pending)
-- 🌱 I’m currently learning ...
-Nodejs, MongoDb, Mongoose and many other back end technologies
-- 👯 I’m looking to collaborate on ...
-Nothing currently
-- 🤔 I’m looking for help with ...
-Nothing currently
 - 💬 Ask me about ...
-Vuejs, Vuetify, Front End Development, some back end questions are ok
+VueJS, Vuetify, and full-stack applications
 - 📫 How to reach me: ...
 You can reach me at Ahumphries102@gmail.com
 - ⚡ Fun fact: ...
-I'm also a graphic designer that specializes in vector illustrations and advertising.
+I'm also a graphic designer who specializes in vector illustrations and advertising.